weaveworks/weave-gitops-enterprise/docs/architecture/README.md

 About the Kubernetes controllers the following statements are true:

-- They are built in golang which makes them instance highly-scalable due to its concurrency model.
+- They use controller-runtime, which makes it convenient to scale by increasing the number of concurrent workers
 - Given the reconcile resources that usually require write operation or mutating state, they are generally vertically scalable except Flux that supports [horizontal scaling](https://fluxcd.io/flux/installation/configuration/sharding/)
 - These controllers are built in Go following Kubernetes industry-standard approach based on [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) and [controller runtime,](https://github.com/kubernetes-sigs/controller-runtime) so they could achieve HA via multiple instances with enabled [leader-election](https://pkg.go.dev/github.com/kubernetes-sigs/controller-runtime/pkg/leaderelection).